Boston Latin School: Admissions

-Until 2020, admission to Boston Latin School was determined by a combination of a student's score on the Independent School Entrance Examination (ISEE) and recent grades, and is limited to residents of the city of Boston.
-As a result of the COVID-19 pandemic, however, the entrance exam has been suspended, and admission is based on grades and Boston residency.
+Admission to Boston Latin School is limited to residents of the city of Boston.
+Until 2020, admission was determined by a combination of a student's score on the Independent School Entrance Examination (ISEE) and recent grades.
+As a result of the COVID-19 pandemic, however, the entrance exam was suspended, and admission was based on grades and Boston residency.
+In 2021, a new exam, the MAP Growth test, was designated for students applying for entrance to the 2023–24 school year and beyond.
+Students must have a grade point average from their current and previous school years of at least a B to be eligible to apply.
+In addition to GPA and test scores, students may be eligible to receive additional points if they meet specific criteria, such as living in housing owned by the Boston Housing Authority, in the care of the Department of Children and Families, or experiencing homelessness.
+They also receive additional points if they attended a school in the year prior to application that has, on average over the past five years, an enrollment of 40% or more economically disadvantaged students.

 Although Boston Latin runs from the 7th through the 12th grade, it admits students only into the 7th and 9th grades.

 The school has been the subject of controversy concerning its admissions process.
 Before the 1997 school year, Boston Latin set aside a 35% quota of places in the incoming class for under-represented minorities.
 The school was forced to drop this policy after a series of lawsuits were brought by white females who were not admitted despite ranking higher (based on test scores and GPA) than admitted minorities.

 After the lawsuits, the percentage of under-represented minorities at Boston Latin fell from 35% in 1997 to under 19% in 2005, despite efforts by Boston Latin, the Boston Public Schools, and the Boston Latin School Association to recruit more minority applicants and retain more minority students.

 Boston Latin later defeated a legal effort to end its admissions process entirely in favor of admissions by blind lottery.

 In recent years, the admissions exam has continued to cause controversy due to the lack of diversity among admitted students.
 In 2017, Lawyers for Civil Rights published the demographics of the incoming class, highlighting that Black students are invited to attend Boston Latin at a rate that is more than two and a half times lower than their enrollment rates in Boston Public Schools overall.